harche/crio-mcp-server/README.md

 # CRI-O MCP Server

-This project implements a minimal gRPC server for serving CRI-O configuration to Machine Config Pool (MCP) clients.
+This project implements a minimal gRPC server that speaks the **Model Context Protocol (MCP)** for CRI-O. It allows AI agents to query CRI-O and retrieve debugging information such as configuration, runtime status and container logs.

 ## Structure
 - `cmd/mcp-server`: entry point for running the server